syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/FreeText-Annotation.md

 {% endhighlight %}
 {% endtabs %}

+### Setting the default background-color

+You can set the background color for the free text annotations using the `SfPdfViewer.AnnotationSettings.FreeText.FillColor` property.
+The default value is set to `Transparent`.

+{% tabs %}
+{% highlight c# %}

+//Setting the background color of the free text annotation

+pdfViewerControl.AnnotationSettings.FreeText.FillColor = Color.LightBlue;

+{% endhighlight %}
+{% endtabs %}

 ### Changing the properties of a selected free text

 You can change the properties of the selected annotation by casting the `sender` parameter of the `FreeTextAnnotationSelected` event handler to FreeTextAnnotation and modify its properties.
 The following code shows how to change the properties.